rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ### `httpd` configuration

 You need to change the built-in `httpd.conf` file to make it load the configuration files in the `/etc/httpd/sites-enabled` directory.
-Do this with the addition of one line at the bottom of the `httpd.conf` file.
+Do this by adding one line at the bottom of the `httpd.conf` file.

 Edit the file with your favorite editor.
 The author uses `vi` here: